wri/ndc/June 28/GUY-NDC-EN-AP.md

 Legislation has been enacted to remove import duty and tax barriers for the importation of renewable energy equipment, compact fluorescent lamps and LED lamps to incentivize and motivate energy efficient behavior.
 Guyana will continue to conduct energy audits and replace inefficient lighting at public, residential and commercial buildings to reduce energy consumption.
 Public education and awareness programmes will continue to play a major role in providing consumers with information and tools to reduce energy consumption and expenditure.
 Guyana will implement other policies to encourage energy efficiency and the use of renewable energy, including building codes and net-metering of residential renewable power.

-We expect that these unconditional contributions will significantly reduce Guyana‟s energy consumption.
+We expect that these unconditional contributions will significantly reduce Guyana's energy consumption.

-###  Conditional Contributions
+#####  Conditional Contributions
 Guyana is committed to eliminating our near complete dependence on fossil fuels.
 Given our solar, wind and hydropower potential and relatively small national demand, we believe that with adequate and timely financial support, Guyana can develop a 100% renewable power supply by 2025.
 Assessment of the potential of the renewable power sources will be undertaken to determine the most cost effective and efficient means of developing this potential; to this end an independent review of the Amaila Falls Project is to be undertaken with the assistance of the Kingdom of Norway.

 [//]: #page10

-#### Assumptions and Risks
+### Assumptions and Risks
  It is assumed that Guyana and Norway will agree to renew and extend our bilateral agreement.

  It is further assumed the Green Climate Fund will be fully operationalized and begin disbursing from 2016.